bcgov/aps-infra-platform/documentation/how-to/COMMON-CONFIG.md

 The following are sample Gateway controls for common scenarios.

-To learn about other available plugins, navigate to `Gateway > Plugins` on the sidebar of this page.
+To learn about other available plugins, navigate to `References > Plugins` on the sidebar of this page.

 ## Returning an HTTP Redirect